mkbabb/parse-that/README.md

 -   [Chevrotain](https://github.com/chevrotain/chevrotain)
 -   [Parsimmon](https://github.com/jneen/parsimmon)
 -   this library, with standard combinators: [here](test/json.test.ts)
--   this library, using a generated parser from EEBNF: [here](test/ebnf.test.ts)
+-   this library, using a generated parser from BBNF: [here](test/ebnf.test.ts)

 The file used is a 3.8 MB `JSON` file, containing ~10K lines of `JSON`.
 Whitespace is randomly inserted to make the file a bit more difficult to parse (makes the file about